 The College normally accepts all current University of Maine students from other baccalaureate programs who have a 2.0 cumulative grade point average and are in good academic standing on the effective date of change.
-Students in the Foundations Program must have a 2.5 GPA if they wish to be accepted after their first semester in Foundations.

 In unusual circumstances, students who have less than a 2.0 cumulative grade point average may be allowed to change colleges.
 Students in this situation should discuss their request for change with the college associate dean.